Table of Contents

 The 2025 EI reforms introduce several important changes, including:

-• Special Benefits: The program covers sickness, maternity, parental, and caregiving benefits, ensuring support for individuals during critical life events.
+- Special Benefits: The program covers sickness, maternity, parental, and caregiving benefits, supporting individuals during critical life events.

 Enhanced Support for Diverse Needs